Code of Honor (Cameron novel)

 Code of Honor (stylized as Tom Clancy Code of Honor, Tom Clancy: Code of Honor, or Tom Clancy's Code of Honour in the United Kingdom) is a techno-thriller novel, written by Marc Cameron and published on November 19, 2019.
-It is his third book in the Jack Ryan series.
+It is his third book in the Jack Ryan series, which is part of the Ryanverse featuring characters created by Tom Clancy.

-Set in the Tom Clancy universe, President Ryan deals with the imprisonment of his friend and former CIA colleague, Jesuit priest Pat West, in Indonesia.
+In the novel, President Ryan deals with the imprisonment of his friend and former CIA colleague, Jesuit priest Pat West, in Indonesia.
 Meanwhile, The Campus search for next-generation AI technology before the Chinese military can use it for nefarious purposes.
+The book debuted at number six on the New York Times bestseller list.

 Plot summary

-In Indonesia, software engineer Jeff Noonan secretly sells the computer program Calliope to Superhuman Games, an Indonesian gaming company.
-Soon after, he is lured into a honey trap by Wu Chad, an agent working for the cyber warfare division of the Chinese PLA.
-Along with his assassin Kans, Zhao blackmails him into giving them a copy of Calliope, intending to exploit its next-generation AI capabilities to hack into American military computer systems.
+In Indonesia, software engineer Geoff Noonan secretly sells the computer program Calliope to Suparman Games, an Indonesian gaming company.
+Soon after, he is lured into a honey trap by Wu Chao, an agent working for the cyber warfare division of the Chinese PLA.
+Along with his assassin Kang, Wu blackmails him into giving them a copy of Calliope, intending to exploit its next-generation AI capabilities to hack into American military computer systems.

-The next day, Noonan turns to Jesuit priest Pat West for help; however, Chao and Kang catch up to them.
-They murder the former and have the priest arrested by the Indonesian police for made-up charges of blasphemy against Islam.
+The next day, Noonan turns to Jesuit priest Pat West for help; however, Wu and Kang catch up to them.
+They have the priest arrested by the Indonesian police for made-up charges of blasphemy against Islam.
 However, Father West, a former CIA officer, manages to send a private text message about his encounter with Noonan to his friend, U.S. President Jack Ryan.

 Upon receiving the text message from Father West, President Ryan discreetly orders the Campus to investigate the priest’s text message.
 After pleading for the release of Father West to the Indonesian president to no avail, he decides to make a state visit to Indonesia.
 Meanwhile, the priest is speedily convicted of smuggling heroin and sentenced to death in the country’s Execution Island.

 The Campus tracks down Noonan’s colleague Todd Ackerman, who is in hiding in New Zealand.
 However, they find him dead, murdered by PLA agents.
 After finding out about the sale, they proceed to Indonesia to break into the headquarters of Suparman Games and retrieve the purchased copy of Calliope.
 However, Suparman’s henchmen abduct Campus operative Domingo “Ding” Chavez.

 In China, General Bai Min prepares FIRESHIP, a military operation that aims to utilize Calliope.
 The program is uploaded by a Chinese agent into an American communications company’s computer system.
-Afterwards, Chao and Kang attempt to assassinate Peter Li, an ex-Navy admiral working for the company, as well as his family.
-However, he fights back by killing Chao and another henchman, and flees with his pregnant wife and children.
+Afterwards, Wu and Kang attempt to assassinate Peter Li, an ex-Navy admiral working for the company, as well as his family.
+However, he fights back by killing Wu and a henchwoman, and flees with his pregnant wife Sophie and children.
 He later enlists his friend John Clark's help.